§402. Dates of primary and general elections; prohibited election days

 A. Prohibited election days.
 (1) No election of any kind shall be held in this state

-the first two days and the last two days of Passover, Shavuot, Tish'a B'Av, the two days
+Torah, the first two days and the last two days of Passover, Shavuot, Tish'a B'Av, the two

-preceding week.
-If the date of any spring election falls on any of the above-named days, the
+Thanksgiving Day.
+If the date of any fall election falls on any of the above-named days, the

 (2) If the date for the fall primary election is advanced in accordance with the